 The not-so-fun part of this is that we were all wet from the previous stop and now shivering cold.
 Unfortunately, as a result, the water was too rough to stop in at Ao Leuk.
 Being a bay with rocks all around they were worried the winds could push the boat around too much.

 Luckily as Shark Bay is a relatively open area we could safely stop here for our last stop of the day.
 Though going all the way from Hinwong Bay to Shark Bay with no shelter on the side of the boat was quite a cold and long journey.
 We wrapped ourselves in half wet towels and cuddled up to create warmth.

 Taking the last plunge of the day there is some excitement in the air about the possibility of spotting a shark.
 Though little did we know the best chance of seeing a shark here is during the morning, not on a stormy afternoon.

 The seafloor here is relatively barren.
-With waves crashing and white caps forming it easiest the best swimming conditions.
+With waves crashing and white caps forming it was far from the best swimming conditions.
 I am luckily a pretty good swimmer, at least good at being buoyant.
-Unfortunately my partner James isn’t the same, and with waves creating difficulty he has a panic attack so we both head back onto the boat together.
+Unfortunately, my partner, James isn’t the same, and with waves creating difficulty, he has a panic attack so we both head back onto the boat together.

 What To Pack On Your Koh Tao Snorkeling Tour

 There are some things its best to take along with you on your snorkeling tour in Koh Tao to make the most out of your experience:

 Camera: Of course, you can’t forget the camera.
 You will want this when you are visiting Nangyuan Island.
 This place is absolutely incredible and if you are going to hike to the viewpoint then you will want to capture to view.

 Go Pro: For sure bring along your Go Pro if you have one.
 The underwater world here is pretty damn good.
 You will regret not bringing along your GoPro at your first snorkel spot.